Federal

 tins.

-(Order Belt or Sling Separately) (As #204M with a "US" embossed front
+(Order Belt or Sling Separately) ("US" embossed front flap)

 (Order Belt Separately)